-Green tea is a powerful source that has anticancer molecules, making it an essential element in any diet that aims to prevent cancer.
-And if that was not enough, it is a good remedy that extinguishes thirst.
+Green tea extract tea polyphenols are a powerful source of anticancer molecules, making it an essential element in any diet to prevent cancer.
+And if that is not enough, it is a good remedy that extinguishes thirst.

 A natural and revitalizing way to prevent cancer

-Tea is – after the water, of course – the most popular drink in the world: every second, 15,000 cups are drunk around the world, which means 500 billion teacups per year.
+Tea is – after the water, of course – the most popular drink in the world: every second, 15,000 cups are drunk worldwide, meaning 500 billion teacups per year.
 Nowadays, black tea is the favorite assortment, being consumed at a rate of 78%, and green tea is preferred by 20% of drinkers.
-Despite their common origin, green tea and black tea have totally different chemical compositions.
+Despite their common origin, Tea Polyphenols and black tea have different chemical compositions.

-“During the fermentation process used to produce black tea, dramatic changes occur in the nature of polyphenols originally present in tea leaves: they are oxidized to produce black pigments called the flavones.
+“During the fermentation process used to produce black tea, dramatic changes occur like polyphenols originally present in tea leaves: they are oxidized to produce black pigments called the flavones.
 This transformation has important consequences since oxidized polyphenols have very little or no anti-cancer activity.
-Because of this, green tea is by far the most important candidate in the race to prevent food-borne cancer. ”
+Because of this, Tea Polyphenols are by far the most important candidate in the race to prevent food-borne cancer. ”

 Green tea contains the most potent anticancer molecules